Lauren Graham: 1994–1999: Beginnings

-2000–08: Gilmore Girls and film roles
+2000–2008: Gilmore Girls and film roles

 In 2000, Graham landed her breakthrough role on Gilmore Girls as Lorelai Gilmore—a witty "thirty-something" raising her teenage daughter in small-town Connecticut.
 Graham said she felt "really connected to the material" and the script for the series resonated with her due to its complexities: "To me, this was one of the first times that I looked at something and I was like, 'It's serious and it's funny!
 It's deep and it's light,' especially then, I had never seen before."
 For her work she received a nomination for Best Actress in a Television Series (Drama) at the 2002 Golden Globe Awards and nominations at the 2001 and 2002 SAG Awards.

-Beginning with Season 7 episode "To Whom It May Concern" and continuing throughout the rest of the season, Graham served as a producer on Gilmore Girls.
+Beginning with the Season 7 episode "To Whom It May Concern" and continuing throughout the rest of the season, Graham served as a producer on Gilmore Girls.
 TV Guide reported that she received the position in an attempt to persuade her to sign for an eighth season.
 By the series' end, Graham wanted to move on.
-"I didn't feel we had anything without our creators," she reflected.
+"I didn't feel we had anything without our creators," she said.

 Graham returned to her guest-starring roots when she portrayed herself in two episodes of NBC's Studio 60 on the Sunset Strip.
-Graham has also appeared in the second season of Bravo's Celebrity Poker Showdown, co-hosted by Dave Foley of Newsradio.
+She also appeared in the second season of Bravo's Celebrity Poker Showdown, co-hosted by Dave Foley of Newsradio.
 After winning her preliminary match, she came in second to another former Newsradio star, Maura Tierney, in the championship game.

 Graham's film roles encompass several NYU student films and multiple major studio releases, including Sweet November, Bad Santa, The Pacifier, Because I Said So, and Evan Almighty.

 Graham has said that she enjoys playing in short films, and acting in the Williamstown Theatre Festival.
 She has performed in numerous short films, including the 15-minute-long Gnome.
 In 2007, Graham signed a seven-figure development deal with NBC in one of the year's richest TV talent pacts.
-Graham has also worked as the voice-over announcer in national advertising for Kellogg's various Special K products in 2007, and for American Express ads in 2008 introducing the Plum Card, which is targeted towards small and growing businesses.
+Graham also worked as the voice-over announcer in national advertising for Kellogg's various Special K products in 2007, and for American Express ads in 2008 introducing the Plum Card, which targets small and growing businesses.